Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Finally, in closing, I would like to thank my collegue, Tami P. (you know who you are!), who raises meat rabbits and has provided valuable insight into this article.

-Bargain Bin: Here are links to items mentioned and/or related to this article on raising meat rabbits.
+Here are the items mentioned and/or related to this article on raising meat rabbits.

 Storey’s Guide to Raising Rabbits: Breeds, Care, Housing: This highly rated book is considered a classic on raising rabbits.
 Recommended for anyone who is just getting started and wants a source of credible information.
 Another book to consider is this one which covers rabbits as well as other small farm animals.

 Prevue Pet Rabbit Hutch: An outdoor rabbit hutch does not have to be unattractive or expensive.
 Quite the contrary.
-This highly rated rabbit hutch is less than $120.
-This wooden rabbit hutch is also attractive and value priced at $70.
+This wooden rabbit hutch is also attractive.